- Code POPH8115

 - Identify, interpret. plan and create relevant information for health promotion and health protection activities for a range of non-specialist audiences

-Other InformationThe course will consist of advanced reading, weekly seminars, formal lectures and student activities.
-The course will be delivered in face-to-face and on-line mode.
+Other InformationThe course will consist of advanced reading, weekly tutorials and student activities.
+Students are encouraged to attend the face-to-face delivery mode however online mode is available.

 - Critical Assessment task 20% (LO 1, 2, 3)